In September 2019 we purchased a Brunel BMSZ trinocular stereomicroscope to use with our projects.

 We wanted to be able to take digital stills and record video using the microscope and at the time we purchase the DSLR adapter which had a 2x magnification, so the image was much more cropped than the eyepieces when using our Canon DSLR cameras.

-We looked at a lot of different commercial USB microscope cameras but most of the lower end models have extremely low frame rates and image quality and the higher end cameras cost over £600 and as we will not be using it all the time we did not want to spend too much.
+We looked at a lot of different commercial USB microscope cameras but most of the lower-end models have extremely low frame rates and image quality and the higher-end cameras cost over £600 as we will not be using them all the time we did not want to spend too much.

 We ordered the adapter which is made of metal and has a built-in focusing ring to match the camera sensor to the same focus as the eyepieces.

 After spending several frustrating days trying to get the camera and Raspberry Pi to stream video, we found that even at the lowest resolutions there was a several-second delay and extremely low frame rates which made it unusable for recording or streaming.

 Searching online for a solution resulted in hundreds of posts with people with the same issues and so we had to abandon the Raspberry Pi plan and look for other options.